Eigel Center for Community-Engaged Learning

 Building Community Partnerships

 The Eigel Center continues its leadership role in advancing collaboration and communication between our faculty, students, and campus with the community at large.
-The following organizations represent partnerships established or enhanced this year that resulted in service learning course opportunities, internships, independent research projects, or community service for students.
+The following organizations represent partnerships established or enhanced this year that resulted in service learning course opportunities, internships, independent research projects, and community service for students.

 |Academy of World Languages||Evanston Community Council||Nehemiah Manufacturing|